conda-forge/conda-forge.github.io/src/governance.rst

 :Lock an Issue, Pull Request, Thread: Occasionally, discussions become
     toxic and antithetical to the goal of fostering the conda-forge community.
-Members of core have the right to call a vote to lock the thread.
-Such a call must be legitimate and well justified.
+Members of core have the right to lock the thread in an "ask for forgiveness and not for permission" way so bad situations are handled quickly.
+The lock must be justified in the thread itself with a text explaining the reasons for locking and how the participants may can contest it.
-    This power may not be used to stop valid discussions between those with differing opinions on the technical matter at hand.

     * Standard
-    * 50% Majority to pass
+    * No need for voting to lock a thread

 :Block a Contributor: In extreme cases, such as repeated harassment,
     it may become necessary to block a user completely from participating